Catch weight product processing with warehouse management

 When catch weight tag tracking is used, a tag must always be created for every catch weight unit that is received, and every tag must always be associated with a weight.

 For example, Box is the catch weight unit, and you receive one pallet of eight boxes.
 In this case, eight unique catch weight tags must be created, and a weight must be associated with each tag.
 Depending on the inbound catch weight tag, either the weight of all eight boxes can be captured, and the average weight can then be distributed to each box, or a unique weight can be captured for each box.
 When using the Use existing catch weight tags when reporting production orders as finished feature with the process enabled via a mobile device menu item, the inventory gets updated based on existing catch weight tag information.
-As a result, the warehouse app does not prompt for capturing the catch weight tag data as part of a production report as a finished operation.
+As a result, the Warehouse Management mobile app does not prompt for capturing the catch weight tag data as part of a production report as a finished operation.